Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While this is great for achieving your goal of clean air, the only downside of True HEPA filter air purifiers is that they tend to be more expensive in several ways.
 Typically, these are pricier appliances.
 And then the cost for filtration replacement is much higher, sometimes as much as $200 per filter.

-Still, many regular air purifiers solely rely on other forms of filtration technology such as mechanical filters and activated carbon filters which often aren’t designed to remove dust from the air.
+Still, many regular air purifiers solely rely on other forms of filtration technology, such as mechanical filters and activated carbon filters which often aren’t designed to remove dust from the air.
 And in many cases, several brands promote “HEPA-type” air filters that are not held to the same rigorous standards as True HEPA filters.
 As a result, they may not remove dust as efficiently, or at all.

 An air purifier designed to truly remove dust from the air is going to have a True HEPA filter.
 We might sound like a broken record to keep repeating that fact, but you’ll be surprised by how many filtration options are available.
 And while they might be great at removing various particles, if dust is your priority, keep looking if it doesn’t specifically say True HEPA in the product description.

 The technology for air purifiers is relatively standard, regardless of the filtration material.
 Air is drawn into the appliance through vents.
 In some cases, there’s a washable pre-filter that can help to trap larger particles and extend the life of the primary filter.
-Air is passed through the primary filter where smaller particles are also trapped before being released through a secondary vent reserved for clean air.
+Air is passed through the primary filter, where smaller particles are also trapped before being released through a secondary vent reserved for clean air.

 You Want to Improve Your Indoor Air Quality: Even if you don’t have allergies, many homes have poor air quality because pollutants can get trapped inside.
-A good air purifier that’s enhanced with additional filtration options like activated carbon filters can help to eliminate VOCs and odors from the air.
+A good air purifier enhanced with additional filtration options like activated carbon filters can help eliminate VOCs and odors from the air.
 Review our best air purifiers for VOCs and formaldehyde buying guide to learn more.

 You Don’t Understand How Air Purifiers Work: Air purifiers only remove pollutants from the air — not surfaces.
 So, if you think an air purifier means you never need to dust or vacuum again, this isn’t going to be something you should add to your home.

-You’re More Focused on Removing Other Pollutants: If dust isn’t your concern but pathogens are, then a HEPA filter-based air purifier might not be the right choice.
+You’re More Focused on Removing Other Pollutants: If dust isn’t your concern, but pathogens are, then a HEPA filter-based air purifier might not be the right choice.
 Instead, you’re going to want either PECO technology or a high-quality activated carbon filter-based air purifier.

 Technically speaking, air purifiers can last for a long time as long as you take care of them.
 But you should focus more on how frequently you’ll need to replace the filters.
 Keep in mind that with True HEPA filters, you’ll need to replace them once or twice a year.
 This usually translates to every six to 12 months.

-But if you have an air purifier that also features additional functionality such as odor removal (thanks to an activated carbon filter) or neutralizes pathogens with UV light, you’ll also need to factor in replacing additional filters or in the case of UV-based air purifiers, the replacement bulbs.
+But if you have an air purifier that also features additional functionality such as odor removal (thanks to an activated carbon filter) or neutralizes pathogens with UV light, you’ll also need to factor in replacing additional filters or, in the case of UV-based air purifiers, the replacement bulbs.

 Banishing dust from the air can help to keep your home not just clean, but more liveable.
 Along with improving air quality, depending on any additional features you prioritize, you can also pick a model that removes odors — making your home fresher too.